MUGGSOFCODE

 A spec-driven code generation sandbox.

-Chats are disposable, Specs are durable.
+Chats are disposable.
+Specs are durable.